sudheerj/datastructures-algorithms/src/java1/algorithms/strings/minWindowSubstring/MinWindowSubstring.md

 3. Initialize `minLength` variable with maximum integer value, which is used to store the length of the minimum window substring.

-4. Initialize substring boundaries(`subStrBoudaries`) variable to [-1, -1], which is used to keep track of the minimum substring window boundaries.
+4. Initialize substring boundaries(`subStrBoundaries`) variable to [-1, -1], which is used to keep track of the minimum substring window boundaries.

 5. Iterate over the second substring and count the character count using respective hashmap.